The most common values for Hematology, Coagulation, Blood Gas, Chemistries, and Cardiac Values.

 The FLACC scale is used to assess pain in indviduals that are unable to communicate about their pain.

-Standard 12 lead layout and the associated "adjacent" leads when recognizing STEMI's as well as a chart showing vessels and their likely lead changes
+Standard 12 lead layout and the associated "adjacent" leads as well as a chart showing vessels and their likely lead changes

 Pediatric vital signs by age group as well as major pediatric developmental milestones at various ages.

-Wong-Baker FACESĀ® Pain Rating Scale (in English) and the Spanish version on the reverse.
+Wong-Baker FACES® Pain Rating Scale (in English) and the Spanish version on the reverse.

-This card features the four major vital signs (respiratory rate, heart rate, blood pressure, temperature) as well as pulse oximetry and other important "5th" vital signs.
+The four major vital signs (resp. rate, heart rate, blood pressure, temperature) as well as pulse oximetry and other important "5th" vital signs.